qorix-group/score/docs/features/communication/abi_compatible_data_types/index.rst

 Reflection, in this context, is the ability to inspect data at runtime even if its structure is not or not fully known at compile time.
 Benefits of reflection include being able to translate recorded data into a human-readable format (e.g., JSON or CSV) without having to know the type definitions at compile time; this enables general-purpose data recording and transformation tools.

-This ability requires some form of *type description* being available at runtime, so that a sequence of bytes can be interpreted as a data structure.
+This ability requires some form of *type structure metadata* being available at runtime, so that a sequence of bytes can be interpreted as a data structure.
 There are two primary approaches to achieve this goal:

 * *inline type descriptions*, which precede each instance of every type, and